How to Throw a Squatted Dance Party – Anonymous (2018)

 Taking Back – Stacy Pettigrew and Skott Kellogg (2003)

-1990-2010, Capitalism, Date, Defining the Enemy, Disruptive Spaces, Occupation, Subjectives of Refusal, Subjects Redefined, Tactics of Disruption, The 'Natural World'
+1990-2010, Date, Defining the Enemy, Disruptive Spaces, Indigenous, Occupation, Privatization, Self Institution, Subjectives of Refusal, Subjects Redefined, Tactics of Disruption, The 'Natural World', The Bourgeoisie, We're Not Paying That

 Movimiento Sin Tierra (MST), also known as the Landless Workers Movement, began in Brazil and has since spread across the Americans to places like Mexico, Peru, and Bolivia.
 MST fights for access to land for poor workers.
 Due to unresponsive governments, high levels of poverty, and the elite’s monopolization on land ownership, MST forms groups to occupy land and create settlements.
 This document provides an inside look into Bolivia’s Landless Workers Movement based upon interviews conducted with those involved in MST Bolivia.